civo/docs/content/docs/kubernetes/create-a-cluster.md

 ### Step 3 - Provide your cluster details

-The numbered sections give you options for the cluster details, complete the required information to create your cluster.
+The sections on this page give you options for the cluster you are about to create.
+Complete the required fields to create your cluster.

+- **Name**

-- **Name** Provide a name for your cluster. _No spaces allowed._
+    Provide a name for your cluster. _No spaces allowed._

-- **Kubernetes version** Select the desired Kubernetes version.
+- **Kubernetes version**

+    Select the desired Kubernetes version.

 - **Number of nodes**